Impact

 Risk and Exploitability

 The CVSS score of 3.4 indicates low risk.
-EPSS data is not available, so exploitation likelihood cannot be quantified exactly, but the vulnerability is typical of static cryptographic libraries and may be exploitable if the application accepts parametrized RSA keys.
-The vulnerability is not listed in CISA KEV, suggesting no confirmed widespread exploitation.
-Based on the description, it is inferred that attackers would need to supply RSA keys that rely on SHA‑1; thus the attack vector is likely through application usage of Paramiko for key processing or authentication.
+The EPSS score of < 1 % suggests a very low probability of exploitation, and the vulnerability is not listed in CISA KEV, indicating no confirmed widespread exploitation.
+This weakness is typical of static cryptographic libraries and may be exploitable if the application accepts parametrized RSA keys.
+Based on the description, it is inferred that attackers would need to supply RSA keys that use SHA‑1, so the attack vector is likely through application usage of Paramiko for key processing or authentication.

 OpenCVE Enrichment